Hill County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Hill County is $63,147.
 This is 17% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 20% lower.
+It is also 20% lower than the national median of $78,538.
 The poverty rate stands at 14.2%.
 This is 3% higher than the state poverty rate of 13.8%.
 The unemployment rate is 4.3%.
 This is 17% lower than the state rate of 5.1%.
 The median home value is $163,100.
 Housing costs are 37% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.6x, Hill County is one of the most affordable housing markets in the area.
 76.4% of occupied housing units are owner-occupied.
 This homeownership rate is 22% higher than the state average of 62.6%.

 Race & Ethnicity